ethereum/consensus-specs/specs/deneb/validator.md

 A validator must create and broadcast the `attestation` to the associated attestation subnet as soon as the validator has received a valid block from the expected block proposer for the assigned `slot`.

-If the block has not been observed at `SECONDS_PER_SLOT / 2` seconds into the slot, the validator should send the attestation voting for its current head as selected by fork choice.
+If the block has not been observed at `ATTESTATION_DUE_MS` milliseconds into the slot, the validator should send the attestation voting for its current head as selected by fork choice.

+Within each slot, clients must be prepared to receive attestations out of order with respect to the block that it's voting for.

 #### Aggregates

-If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate as a `SignedAggregateAndProof` to the global aggregate channel (`beacon_aggregate_and_proof`) `SECONDS_PER_SLOT * 3 / 4` seconds after the start of the slot.
+If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate as a `SignedAggregateAndProof` to the global aggregate channel (`beacon_aggregate_and_proof`) `AGGREGATE_DUE_MS` milliseconds after the start of the slot.

+Within each slot, clients must be prepared to receive aggregates out of order with respect to the block that it's voting for.

 #### Sync committee messages

-This logic is triggered upon the same conditions as when producing an attestation.
+This logic is triggered upon the same conditions as when producing an attestation, using `SYNC_MESSAGE_DUE_MS` as cutoff time.

 #### Sync committee contributions

-This logic is triggered upon the same conditions as when producing an aggregate.
+This logic is triggered upon the same conditions as when producing an aggregate, , using `CONTRIBUTION_DUE_MS` as cutoff time.